nkhandelwal07/hacktober-fest/README.md

 To contribute:

-Fork the repository, then copy the url.
+Fork the repository, then copy the url:

-Type:

 ```
 git clone "url you just copied"
 ```